 In 1879 the government auctioned a concession to build a line between Granada and Murcia.
-A British retired merchant/banker called Edmund Sykes Hett (possibly named after Edmund Sykes) was the only bidder and so, on 15th December 1885 The GSSR was incorporated and building started.
+A British retired shipping merchant called Edmund Sykes Hett was the only bidder and so, on 15th December 1885 The GSSR was incorporated and building started.

-In October of 1885, the sum of £1,250,000 was raised (approximately £200 million today - not a lot compared to HS2 for example considering that the distances are almost the same - 260km), later to be increased to £1,684,357 for the construction of The GSSR.
-However, The GSSR wasn't the construction company, that being 'Hett, Maylor & Co.'
-(Edmund Sykes Hett & John Maylor) who were to be paid a fixed sum of £2,089,184 on completion of the project, and even they didn't seem to have done much work, the main construction being subcontracted to The Marquis of Loring (Jorge Enrique Loring y Oyarzabal) who had been successful in the past as a railway constructor, and August Lecoq, a metal construction expert.
+In October of 1885, the sum of £1,250,000 was raised (approximately £200 million today - not a lot compared to HS2 for example considering that the distances are almost the same - 299km), later to be increased to £1,684,357 for the construction of The GSSR.
+In addition, the Spanish government subsidy was only £532,000 (£70 million at today's rates, making the grant £150,000 per mile).
+See Finance.
+However, The GSSR wasn't the construction company, that being 'Hett, Maylor & Co Ltd' (Edmund Sykes Hett & John Maylor) who were to be paid a fixed sum of £2,089,184 (£270 million today) on completion of the project, and even they didn't seem to have done much work, the main construction being subcontracted to The Marquis of Loring (Jorge Enrique Loring y Oyarzabal) who had been successful in the past as a railway constructor, and August Lecoq, a metal construction expert.

 Nearly everything needed for the construction of the line was brought from Great Britain, France or Antwerp by ship.

-There was an inauguration on 24th March 1880 whereby No 2 'Lorca' took all of the dignitaries to each of the stations during which Gustave Gillman took photographs (hover over a face).
+There was an inauguration on 24th March 1890 whereby locomotive No 2 'LORCA' took all of the dignitaries to each of the stations on the branch line (Pilar de Jaravía, Pulpí and Almendricos - where this photograph was taken) during which Gustave Gillman took photographs (hover over a face).